keli97/keli97.github.io/_pages/about.md

 Update news
 ------
+* May 2022: I am honored to be nominated for a 2021-2022 Outstanding Teaching Award in Information Science at Cornell.
 * Apr.
 2022: EarIO is accpeted by IMWUT (February 2022) pending minor revisions, which presents a low-power and minimally-obtrusive earable that can track facial expressions continuously based on acoustic sensing.
 * Jun.
 2021: I start to work with Prof. Cheng Zhang as a first year Ph.D. student in his [Smart Computer Interfaces for Future Interactions (SciFi) lab](https://www.scifilab.org/) at Cornell University.
 * May 2021: [NFC Textiles](https://keli97.github.io/publication/2021-01-20-Locating-Everyday-Objects-using-NFC-Textiles) wins Best Paper Award at IPSN 2021!